 Once in the Assign to Devices page click the ‘ADD FILTER’ button.

-Once you’re happy with the list, check the boxes of the systems the Address Book will be assigned to, and(the top box selects all devices shown on the current page) click the ‘Assign’ button to make the Address Book available to the selected endpoint devices.
+Once you’re happy with the list, check the boxes of the systems you would like to assign the Address Book to and click the ‘Assign’ button to make the Address Book available to the selected endpoint devices.

 Working with data sources